Oli-cs/Oli-cs.github.io/src/pages/project_posts/hacknotts_84.md

 lastUpdated: "2024-07-02"
 ---

-# Massive Machine Retro Revelry
+# Massive Machine <span class="text-gradient">Retro Revelry</span>

 ## Initial Idea
-We came up with this idea at the beginning of HackNotts '84, a 24hr hackathon at the University of Nottingham.
+We came up with this idea at the beginning of HackNotts '84, a 24hr hackathon at the University of Nottingham

 ## Development